 3. Security awareness programs should allow for exploration.
 This kind of content requires the most creativity.
 It could be having cybersecurity news posted throughout the company intranet and in a few words explaining why that particular threat is important to the employee or company.
 Or finding ways to tie optional objectives into relevant business decisions.
 You might have existing tools with content, puzzles or games.
 Think about where you could show that information to users.
 They could spend a minute on training during a slower work time, but it should also be embedded throughout the work environment in websites, slack, email, and individual interactions.

-4. Lastly, with a strong security awareness program in place, we can use metrics and performance between teams and groups to encourage competitions over certain months or quarters.
+4. Lastly, with a strong security awareness program in place, we can use metrics and performances between teams and groups to encourage competitions over certain months or quarters.
 This could also be a way to encourage exploration–the most involved teams get rewarded.

 For any of your ideas, measure them.
 You could even A/B test them over time and understand which methods are engaged with (and which ones to throw out).